3D-printed skull portion based on data from a CT scan

 NAP student John Littlefield designed these Roman anchor replicas in Rhinoceros, then printed them using the 3D printer and hand painted extra details.

-The Wilder Lab operates a Z-Corporation 310 three-dimensional printer, which turns data from 3D-modelling files into detailed physical models.
+The Analytical Archaeology Lab operates a Z-Corporation 310 three-dimensional printer, which turns data from 3D-modelling files into detailed physical models.
 With it, models and prototypes can be created within a computer to exacting specifications, and replicated accurately in plaster using the printer.

 The ZPrinter 310 reads 3D files and translates them into printable layers.
 During the printing process, layers of plaster powder 0.005” (0.0125 mm) thick are transfered from the 'feed' chamber to the 'build' chamber.
 Next, a binding agent is sprayed onto the plaster powder using a regular inkjet printhead.
 Wherever the binding agent is sprayed, the plaster hardens, leaving the rest as loose powder.
 The model is then built up layer by layer like sheets of stacked paper.
 The entire structure is supported by the loose powder, allowing for models with complex geometry.
 Once the model is finished printing, it is carefully excavated from the excess powder.